7 Roping Tips for Beginner Ropers

 2. Find the Right Rope

 Finding the right rope for you is crucial, and it is all based on preference.
 No matter if you prefer a lighter rope, heavier rope, more body to keep the rope open, or more tip to feel where the loop is in your swing, NRS has a rope that will fit your style.
 Once you’ve found a rope you like the feel of, it is important to purchase fresh ropes because rope manufacturers alter the “twist” of their ropes depending on the season, to give their ropes a consistent feel year-round.
 As you progress in your roping, you may desire a different feel in your ropes.
+You can check out our best-selling head ropes here.
 Often, heelers will start with a more limber rope, and as their skills progress, they will prefer a stiffer rope that allows them to put more power on their swing and deliver with more authority.
+Click here to see what heel ropes are most popular at NRS.
 Headers will sometimes graduate to stiffer rope, as their skills improve, but rarely will someone move past a soft in stiffness.
 When headers progress, their loops get crispier and their range gets farther.
 As calf ropers and breakaway ropers progress, their range becomes from further back, and their catches must be clean, bell-collar catches to get a time in the breakaway and set up a good go in the tie-down.
+Check out NRS' best selling tie-down and breakaway ropes here.

 3. Work With Your Horse